 What makes a video game?
-The argument about the type and extent of gameplay that must exist within a release in order classify it in this way has been a long-running one.
-Many players believe an element of difficulty and some degree of skill are part of the requirements and therefore certain genres, such as visual novels, don’t always fit the bill.
+The argument about the type and extent of gameplay that must exist has been a long-running one.
+Many players believe an element of difficulty and skill are part of the requirements and therefore certain genres don’t always fit the bill.

 So what about a title where all you do is click on pixels to make them change colour; is it still a video game?
 This is the thought I had after downloading Coloring Pixels on Steam last month.
 During another gamers’ block evening where I couldn’t choose what to play, it popped up in my suggestions queue and I decided to take a chance.
 Adventures weren’t doing it for me at that moment and I couldn’t face getting into 100-hours or more for an RPG, so I thought I’d try something completely different – and I had nothing to lose because it was free.